Leatherface: Portrayers

-Icelandic-American actor Gunnar Hansen was the first to portray the role of Leatherface, auditioning for the role after hearing from a friend about a group of filmmakers that were making a horror film and needed someone to portray a 'crazed murderer'.
-While the audition went well, with the filmmakers being impressed with the actor's imposing figure, Hansen was told someone was already hired for the role.
-Hansen was contacted by filmmakers a week later, as the original actor turn out to be an alcoholic who refused cooperate, although Hooper would reveal to Hansen that he had been his first choice for the role.
-During his first meeting with the filmmakers after being cast, Hooper would explain the character in detail for Hansen; describing Leatherface as being severely mentally impaired, and insane, which made the character violent and unpredictable.
-In order to prepare for the role, Hansen experimented with different vocal tones and pitches in order to find the right voice for the character.
-Hansen also visited a special needs school in Austin, observing how the students moved and spoke, in an attempt to find the proper movement and behavior.

-The role was both physically and psychologically taxing for the actor, having to work up to sixteen hours a day seven days a week in extremely hot and humid weather conditions.
-Throughout the twenty-eight days of production, Hansen was separated from the other actors, as the filmmakers wanted the actors fear of the character to be genuine.
-Filmmakers cautioned Hansen to not wash his costume or remove the mask during filming, for fear of possibly damaging them, as they did not have enough funds to replace them.
-The mask itself greatly impaired the actor's ability to see, as it had eyeholes on the design were too small for Hansen to see through clearly.
-While filming the scene where Leatherface first appears and kills Kirk (William Vail), Hansen unintentionally gave the actor a black eye after hitting him in the face with a fake sledgehammer.
-A fully functioning chainsaw, borrowed from one of the locals, was used during production; for certain sequences, the blade was removed, and a piece of duct tape was also used to cover the brand logo.
-In the scenes where Leatherface was cutting objects with his chainsaw, the power tool would have teeth.
-Hansen stated in 2013 that he didn't realize the full extent of that danger until he was chopping wood whilst living in the woods after the film's release.
-The extreme temperatures and grueling physical demands were a source of great agitation for the actor, whom at one point during filming, had become so frustrated while shooting the "Dinner Scene" when the tubes of fake blood didn't work, that he had cut open actress Marilyn Burns finger just to get the scene over with.
-Hansen also recalled that during the scene where the Hitchhiker threatens Sally with a hammer, the exhausted and borderline delirious actor went temporarily mad.
+Actor Gunnar Hansen was the first to portray the role of Leatherface, auditioning for the role after hearing from a friend about a group of filmmakers that were making a horror film and needed someone to portray a 'crazed murderer'.
+The filmmakers were impressed with the actor's imposing figure, and later cast him in the role.
+During his first meeting with the filmmakers, Hooper explained the character in detail for Hansen; describing Leatherface as being mentally impaired, and insane, which made the character violent and unpredictable.
+Hansen experimented with different vocal tones and pitches to find the right voice for the character.
+He also visited a special needs school in Austin, observing how the students moved and spoke, in an attempt to find the proper movement and behavior.
+The role was physically and psychologically taxing for the actor, having to work up to sixteen hours a day seven days a week in extremely hot and humid weather conditions.
+Hansen was kept separate from other actors, as the filmmakers wanted the actors' fear of the character to be genuine.
+The mask itself greatly impaired the actor's ability to see, as the eyeholes on the design were too small for Hansen to see through clearly.
+This issue later proved problematic while filming the scene where Leatherface kills Kirk (William Vail), as Hansen unintentionally gave the actor a black eye after hitting him in the face with a fake sledgehammer.
 The infamous final scene where Leatherface twirls around in a rage with his chainsaw, referred to as the "Chainsaw Dance", was partially improvised on the day of shooting.
-As the actor later recalled, the scene came from all his frustration during filming, which he admitted came out in the final shot in the film with Leatherface madly swinging the chainsaw around, jokingly referring to it as a last-ditch effort to 'kill' the director.
-Hansen later returned to the series in 2013, as Boss Sawyer in Texas Chainsaw 3D.
+As the actor later wrote, the scene came from all his frustration during filming, which he admitted came out in the final shot in the film with Leatherface madly swinging the chainsaw around, jokingly referred to it as a last-ditch effort to 'kill' the director.